phocks/phocks.github.io/_posts/2018-07-04-something-i-wrote-on-medium.md

 We moved house back to my old stomping grounds as a kid.
 Not too far away from Mum's house, which will be good when the baby arrives.

 A bit over 5 weeks ago I fell off my electric push-bike and fractured by foot.
-I have been on crutches and and been on the mend slowly ever since.
+I have been on crutches and have been on the mend slowly ever since.

 I can't wait for everything to get back to normal.